EasonJiang94/INFSCI2560-Activity-9/README.md

 # INFSCI2560 Activity 9

 Connect this application to a MongoDB instance and then use [Postman](https://www.postman.com) or [Hoppscotch](https://hoppscotch.io) to insert some books.
-Remix this Glitch Express.js and Mongoose to connect to a [Mongo Atlas](https://www.mongodb.com/cloud/atlas) database.
+Remix this Glitch project that uses Express.js and Mongoose to connect to your [Mongo Atlas](https://www.mongodb.com/cloud/atlas) database.

 ## Steps